aryank0d/blog/README.md

 This is a blog forum project with login/signup features, posting questions, answer modifications, upvote/downvote features in answer and questions (requires auth or admin)

+Procedure:
+To run this project you need to configure MongoDB compass at localhost:27017

+run npm run dev in terminal for blog_frontend run npm start in terminal for blog_backend

+dont forget to install node modules before that

 Features: